artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 The permissions available within this group are:

 * **Develop:** This allows the creation of rules and data elements.
 You can also create libraries and build them in existing development environments.
 You can submit a library for approval when ready.
-Most day-to-day tasks in tags workspace require this right.
+Most day-to-day tasks in the tags workspace require this right.
 * **Approve:** This grants the ability to take a submitted library and build to the staging environment.
 You can also approve a library for publishing once testing has been completed.
 * **Publish:** This grants the ability to publish approved libraries to the production environment.
 * **Manage Extensions:** This grants the abilities to install new extensions to a property, to modify the extension configuration for an already installed extension, and to delete an extension.
-More information on extensions is available [here](../managing-resources/extensions/overview.md).
+See the extensions overview documentation for [more information on extensions](../managing-resources/extensions/overview.md).
 This role typically belongs to IT or Marketing, depending on your organization.
 * **Manage Environments:** This grants the ability to create and modify environments.
-Read more about environments [here](../publishing/environments.md).
+See the [environments documentation](../publishing/environments.md) for more information.
 This role typically belongs to the IT group.

 #### Company rights

 Company rights apply to permissions that span multiple properties.
 There are currently two:

 * **Manage Properties:** This grants the ability to create new properties in the tags workspace and to modify the metadata and settings at the property level.
 You can also delete properties.
-Read more about properties [here](properties.md).
+Read the [properties documentation](properties.md) for more information.
 Administrators usually perform this role.
 * **Develop Extensions:** This grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.

 ### Total user permissions